-2.3.5 SQL Server Resolution Protocol
+2.3.5 (Updated Section) SQL Server Resolution Protocol

-The SQL Server Resolution Protocol (SSRP), specified in [MC-SQLR], is a simple application-level protocol for the transfer of requests and responses between clients and database server discovery services.
+The SQL Server Resolution Protocol (SSRP), specified in) [MC-SQLR], is a simple application-level protocol for the transfer of requests and responses between clients and database server discovery services.
 To determine the communication endpoint information of a particular database instance, the client sends a single request to a specific machine and waits for a single response.
 To enumerate database instances in the network and obtain the endpoint information of each instance, the client broadcasts or multicasts a request to the network and waits for responses from different discovery services on the network.

-SSRP is always implemented over the User Datagram Protocol defined in(UDP) [RFC768], because it depends on the latter protocol to communicate with the database server or to broadcast/multicast its requests to the network.
-The types of addresses used might differ based on the underlying IP protocol version, as specified in [([MC-SQLR] section 2.1-].
-For details about, see Internet Protocol version 4 (IPv4), see) [RFC791].
-For details about] and Internet Protocol version 6 (IPv6), see) [RFC2460].
+SSRP is always implemented over the User Datagram Protocol (UDP) [RFC768] because it depends on the latter protocol to communicate with the database server or to broadcast/multicast its requests to the network.
+The types of addresses used might differ based on the underlying IP protocol version ([MC-SQLR] section 2.1).
+For details, see Internet Protocol version 4 (IPv4) [RFC791] and Internet Protocol version 6 (IPv6) [RFC2460].